 Florida Tornado Warnings and Safety Information

-Published by SEO on January 27th 2016
+Published by 911 Restoration on January 27th 2016

 The National Weather Service issued a tornado warning for Fort Lauderdale and the surrounding areas of Florida around noon on Wednesday.
 Not long after the warning was put in affect several EF-1 tornadoes touched down in North Broward and Coconut Creek.
 Several cars along Florida’s Turnpike got caught in the turmoil and were thrown from the road, while a number of nearby homes and buildings suffered from damage to their roofs due to the strong winds.